actinia-org/actinia-introduction/docs/index.md

 </center>

 Use this URI for retrieving the process status, e.g. using your browser (`F5` to reload page until job is ready).
-Once the job has been completed ("Processing successfully finished"), three Web resources (here: COG - Cloud Optimized GeoTIFF) are shown at bottom of the JSON output:
+Once the job has been completed ("Processing successfully finished"), three Web resources (here: COG - Cloud Optimized GeoTIFF) are shown at the bottom of the JSON output:

 ```bash
 # update the URI to that of your job, and be sure to use https: